Museums Advocacy Day Success Stories – American Alliance of Museums

 Testify Back Home in Support of Museums

-While in D.C., a colleague of mine, Elsa Bailey, was asked by our local congresswoman [Rep. Jackie Speier (D-CA)] to make a presentation [about funding for museums] to her district office and a local council that she had set up.
-We put together a group of other small museums, a group of museums, by the way, that I never met, had no previous contact with.
-I called them out of the blue.
+While in D.C., a colleague of mine was asked by our local congresswoman to make a presentation [about funding for museums] to her district office and a local council.
+We put together a group of small museums I’d never contacted before.
 I said, ‘Your Congresswoman wants to know about you,’ and everybody came.
-Everybody came because they realized that here was a way for everyone who didn’t get to go to D.C. to still do that.
-The district office was very nice, the local council was made up of local elected officials, business leaders, union leaders, people I hadn’t had a lot of contact with before.
-They asked good questions and they were interested in us and suddenly Museums Advocacy Day not only led to federal advocacy but also local advocacy…
+The district office was very nice, the local council was made up of local officials, business leaders, [and] union leaders.
+They asked good questions and were interested in us.
+Suddenly Museums Advocacy Day led to federal advocacy and local advocacy.

 —Jenny Benjamin, Director of the Museum of Vision, San Francisco